3 things Corporate Venture Building (CVB) can do for your organization

 At a certain point in a venture’s growth, it’ll begin relying less on the organization’s financial backing and relying more on its own profit.
 The venture will start looking and acting as its own independent business.

 It is also at this point that the venture will start significantly contributing to the bottom line of the venturing organization.
-Thus, the venture can now be seen as an organization’s new ‘core business’ that is completely separate from its main business.
+Thus, the venture can now be an organization’s new ‘core business’ that is completely separate from its main business.

 This new ‘core business’ makes an organization more competitive and resilient to crises as the organization no longer has all its eggs in one basket.
 Even with just one successful venture, an organization will have access to at least two markets, a more diverse portfolio of products and services, and a lesser probability of a complete failure of the organization.